XxX-Daniil-underscore-Zaikin-XxX/PapyrusDefaultProject/README.md

 This is a handy template for a Skyrim mod with Papyrus scripts.
 To get started, install all the tools and dependencies, fork this repository, and clone it locally.
 For a more detailed guide, keep reading!

 The `HelloWorldMod` (from the wonderful [tutorial](https://www.youtube.com/watch?v=i2yLYdVOaLk) by [SkyrimScripting](https://www.youtube.com/@SkyrimScripting)) included in this project is nothing more than a placeholder.
-I would recommend deleting the `ESP Patch` folder and `HelloModQuestScript.psc` before you get started on your actual project.
+I would recommend deleting the serialized folders (`HelloWorldMod` and `HelloWorldModPatch`) and `HelloModQuestScript.psc` before you get started on your actual project.

 ## Tools and Dependencies